 But the truth can’t be more different!

-The FMCG businesses are usually a combination of multiple parts.
-They need to sync and collaborate between different parts.
+FMCG businesses are usually a combination of multiple parts.
+They need to sync and collaborate with different parts.
 In this system, you need an accurate process to discover and leverage new opportunities.

 Let me showcase a common experience that proves otherwise.